 FLIGHT DATA FOR RESEARCH

 AeroScope provides researchers with real-time and historical ADS-B flight data through multiple export formats and a comprehensive API.
-Designed for academic rigor and reproducibility.
+Designed for academic rigour and reproducibility.

 RESEARCH USE CASES